Creating a QL chart

 before a parameter, the query will only run correctly if a single value is selected.

-Sample query with the =
+Example of a query with =

 SELECT sum (Sales) as Sales, Category